 Indio International Tamale Festival | December

 Who wouldn’t want to spend a weekend sampling an amazing array of freshly-made tamales, some crafted from family recipes passed down through multiple generations and as old as Indio itself!
 Visitors to this locals’ favorite festival delight in trying bites of tamales that range from traditional pork, jalapeno cheese and beef to other more creative concoctions such as dessert tamales stuffed with fruit, dates, preserves and jam.
-There are five stage areas where guests can get off their feet between tasting sessions and enjoy live music, beer and wine, art and other entertainment.
-Saturday offers a car show all day.

 The best part is trying to predict which tamales, out of nearly 100, are going to win prizes by the end of the weekend.
 And if you’re still hungry, you can always enter the tamale-eating contest to prove your merit as a heavy hitting eater.
 This tamale extravaganza has not gone unnoticed.
 Recently, the Food Network rated it as one of the top ten “All-American Food Festivals.”
 The festival is also documented in the Guinness Book of World Records for bearing the world’s largest tamale at over one foot in diameter and 40 feet in length in 1999.